-The generated voltage in the rotor winding is a sinusoidal signal.
-At a rotation speed of 60 rpm the voltage has an amplitude slightly above 4 V for a single turn winding; see Figure 3.
+The generated voltage in the rotor winding is close to a sinusoidal signal.
+At a rotation speed of 60 rpm the voltage has an amplitude slightly lower 700 V in total; see Figure 3.

 Figure 3: The generated voltage over one quarter of a revolution.
-This simulation used a single-turn winding.
+This simulation used a 100turn winding.

-The norm of the magnetic flux, $|\mathbf{B}|$, and the field lines of the B field are shown below in Figure 4 at time 0.20 s.
+The norm of the magnetic flux, $|\mathbf{B}|$, and the \mathbf{B} field lines are shown below in Figure 4 at time 0.20 s.

 Figure 4: The norm and the field lines of the magnetic flux after 0.2 s of rotation.
-Note the brighter regions, which indicate the position of the permanent magnets in the rotor.
+Note the darker regions, which indicate the position of the permanent magnets in the rotor.